 The Office of Admission provides housing application materials to all newly accepted students.
 Entering, first-time freshmen who will begin studies at GSW during the fall semester should submit all housing paperwork to the Office of Admission.
-Continuing students, entering transfers, and students beginning the South Georgia State College Entry Program during the fall semester must submit their application materials to the Office of Residence Life.
-All entering and continuing GSW or SGSC students who wish to begin living on campus during the spring or summer terms should submit application materials to the Office of Residence Life.
+Continuing students and entering transfers during the fall semester must submit their application materials to the Office of Residence Life.
+All entering and continuing GSW students who wish to begin living on campus during the spring or summer terms should submit application materials to the Office of Residence Life.